AgathaLynn/web-development-learning-path/log.md

 * Finished working through YDKJS ES6 Chapter 4
 * Read YDKJS Async & Performance Appendix B
 * Started working through YDKJS ES6 Chapter 5 (up to sets)
+* Revised write-up of "fix" to github's css (from last Friday)

 **Thoughts**:
 I didn't really understand a whole lot of Appendix B... but that's okay.
 I have a very, very rudimentary understanding of the concepts presented in that chapter, and I know where to go when I'm a little bit further along.
 After reviewing promises in YDKJS ES6 Chapter 4, I'm feeling a little bit more comfortable with that, and I'm marking the "Async" book complete.